Python-SIP/sip/sphinx/c_api.rst

 `sipWrapperType`_ structure and is the C implementation of ``sip.wrappertype``.

+.. _ref-type-structures:

 Generated Type Structures
 -------------------------

 SIP generates an opaque type structure for each C structure, C++ class, C++ namespace, named enum or mapped type being wrapped.
-These are ``sipTypeDef`` structures and are used extensively by the SIP API.
+These are :ctype:`sipTypeDef` structures and are used extensively by the SIP API.

 The names of these structure are prefixed by ``sipType_``.